 Virtual circuits (VC), provided through systems such as OSCARS or Internet2 Advanced Layer 2 Services (AL2S), are becoming a common part of the R&E networking experience.
-Integrating this functionality into the Science DMZ architecture and Data Transfer Nodes (DTNs) can be done in a number of different ways, depending on the needs of the environment and the sophistication of the maintainer.
+Integrating this functionality into the Science DMZ architecture and Data Transfer Nodes (DTNs) can be done in a number of different ways, depending on the needs of the environment and the expertise of the operational team running the DMZ.

-Often it is the case that the VC is most useful when linking campus or research facilities together, and this implies the configuration must span several components of infrastructure that may not be directly controlled by the users at the end.
+Often it is the case that a virtual circuit is most useful when linking campus or research facilities together, and this implies that the configuration must span several components of infrastructure that may not be directly controlled by the users at the end.
 The following documentation explores some of the options that are available to accomplish the goals of direct connectivity via Science DMZ technologies, including ways that Layer 2 switching and Layer 3 routing can worth together to accomplish goals of science.

 P2P VLANs on Routed Devices with BGP

 If the virtual circuit (created statically or through systems such as OSCARS or AL2s) is setup to be between routed devices, such as Science DMZ routers, then any attached DTNs can behave normally, and the routers can forward the traffic between the DTNs over the virtual circuit rather than over the normal Layer3 path.
 This requires that the routers have addresses on the ends of the virtual circuits.
 This can be a more persistent capability, e.g. set this up once, and if the circuit is up the traffic traverses the circuit, else the traffic traverses the best-effort path.
 This is often accomplished by running BGP between the two Science DMZ routers over the virtual circuit, and exchanging routes for the DTNs over the BGP session.